saltstack/salt-user-guide/docs/topics/installation.rst

 Salt key exchange
 =================
 Salt uses key-based authentication for security.

-Salt employs two types of keys, RSA and AES.
+There are 2 types of keys used in Salt:

+* RSA
+* AES

 Salt keys
 ---------